An Investor’s Guide To Peer-To-Peer Lending

 If you would like more information about investing with Lendwise have a read of our FAQs for lenders.

 As with all peer-to-peer loans, our products place capital at risk.
 You may not get back the full amount you lend and/ or the interest you expect.
 Loans are made to individuals over a period of up to 10 years and as such, loans can be illiquid.
 You should consider seeking independent tax and financial advice before making a peer-to-peer loan.
 The tax treatment of interest and reliefs on defaults may be subject to change and tax treatment will depend on individual circumstances.
-Any reference made to past performance or forecasted performance of interest rates are not a reliable indicator of future performance.
+Any reference made to past performance or forecasted performance of interest rates is not a reliable indicator of future performance.
 Lendwise Ltd, trading as Lendwise, does not provide investment or tax advice, and information included in this document should not be construed as such.